FSecureLABS/dref/README.md

 // rebindFrame() will have target ip:port as origin function rebindFrame () {
-  // After this we'll have bypassed the Same-Origin Policy session.triggerRebind().then(() => {
+  // After this we'll have bypassed the Same-Origin policy session.triggerRebind().then(() => {
     // We can now read the response across origin... network.get(session.baseURL, (code, headers, body) => {